data-addict-com/data-addict-com.github.io/_posts/2023-12-09-five-sql-tips-you-probably-never-heard-about.md

 ```

 ![results-partition-by-average-age.png](../assets/img/2023-12-09/results-partition-by-average-age.png)
 See how the `average_continent_age` doesn't change no matter what the country is ?
-If you want to know how an aggregated field is computed, this is a very powerful way to understand how your datas are used for the calculation.
+If you want to know how an aggregated field is computed, this is a very powerful way to understand how your data are used for the calculation.

 ## 3. `ROLL UP`
 You can only use `ROLL UP` with `GROUP BY` (no `PARTITION BY` possible).
-Let's take the same [datas as in tip #2](#example).
+Let's take the same [data as in tip #2](#example).
 Let's assume that we want to add a new row called 'WORLDWIDE' that has the average age in all continents, in addition to the average age in each continent.
 ```
 SELECT "CONTINENT", AVG("AGE") as average_continent_age